sorushn/dota2_analysis/Readme.md

 ## Introduction
 ------------

-This project intends to provide a framework for analysing match history data.
-Currently it provides a Python script to download Dota match data from the OpenDota API.
-The script uses the `requests` library to make API calls and the `pymongo` library to store the data in a MongoDB database.
+This project intends to be a framework for analysing match history data.
+It currently provides a python script to download Dota match data from the OpenDota API

 ## Requirements
 ------------